-A Game 7 is one of the rarest treats in sports, and baseball fans have been lucky enough to witness three of the last four World Series go the distance.
+A Game 7 is one of the rarest treats in sports, especially when it happens in the World Series.

-This marked the 39th winner-take-all game in World Series history, including a Game 8 in 1912, when a Game 2 tie extended the Series.
-Amazingly, the road teams have the edge in these contests, winning 20 and losing 19.
-Road teams have now won three straight World Series Game 7s after losing the previous nine.
+The Fall Classic has seen 40 of them, including a Game 8 in 1912, when a Game 2 tie extended the Series.
+Amazingly, the road teams have the edge in these contests, winning 21 and losing 19.
+Road teams have won four straight World Series Game 7s, including in 2019, after losing the previous nine.

 Here's a look at every World Series Game 7 in Major League Baseball's history.